vdbhb59/hosts/README.md

 01. **Large** > Contains almost all blocklists.

 02. **Midi** > Limited in hosts.
-Bit smaller in size.
+Bit smaller in size (`7-9 MB`).

 03. **Mini** > Minimal hosts, but with device wide (android only) ads blocked.
 The Ads-Block-List android blockers are included to cover device wide blocking.
-File size - `1.8-2.5 MB`.
+File size (has changed due to recent rise in spamverts) - `3-5 MB`.
 Caters to all low memory phones, or older version phones.
 Works on Jellybean too (may break few functions, minimum though).

 ## Supported Operating Systems